 Previously, we walked through a real estate agent content marketing strategy you can actually use.

 Why?
 Because your strategy has to be built on your strengths … and loves:

 Content Marketing For Agents

-This post digs into the details with two top-to-bottom examples of exactly how to execute your content marketing master plan, along with a host of supplemental examples along the way.
+This post digs into the details with two top-to-bottom examples of exactly how to execute your content marketing master plan and a host of supplemental examples along the way.

 So, let me introduce you to our content marketing test case …

 Judy Weiniger runs the Weiniger Group, a seven-person real estate agency in central New Jersey.
-She’s active on a variety of platforms, from social media to Youtube to her website.
+She’s active on various platforms, including social media, Youtube, and her website.

 That is the pinnacle of great content.